wincowgerDEV/OurCleanCommunity/README.md

-# OurCleanCommunity
+# Our Clean Community
-Our Clean Community research on trash data.
+Researching trash generation rates around the world.